HL7/fhir-health-care-surveys-reporting-ig/input/pagecontent/usecases.md

 **In-Scope**

-* Collect standardized data based on eligibility criteria from NAMCS[1] and NHCS[2] in the hospital and ambulatory care settings
+* Collect standardized data based on eligibility criteria from NAMCS and NHCS in the hospital and ambulatory care settings
 * Define under what circumstances an EHR system must create and transmit a report to the NCHS data store
 * Identify the data elements to be retrieved from the EHR to produce the report
 * Collect partial provider-level and all available patient-level data for NAMCS